fishfugu/elliptic/README.md

 Welcome to the Elliptic Curve Toolbox, tools designed for analysis / manipulation of elliptic curves.
 Aims to provide utilities for experimentation, and educational exploration of elliptic curve theory.

+This is all partly inspired by my work over here: [Recent course output - SCI395, with UNE](https://www.creativearts.com.au/maths/une/sci395).
+I'll be updating this site and this repo in tandem, as I go, and as I get to different parts of the investigation / analysis.

 ## Current Features

 - **Big Integer Arithmetic**: Perform arithmetic operations on arbitrarily large integers with precise results.